-Some people believe that cats and dogs make good company for parrots.
-However, this is not true.
-It can only take one second for a misunderstanding between two species with different body language.
+Some people believe that cats and dogs make good companions for parrots.
+However, this is untrue.
+It can only take one second for a misunderstanding between two species to have dire consequences.

-Parrots are prey birds.
+Parrots are prey animals.
 Becoming alert when they perceive any danger is in their nature.
 Animals of other species can trigger those instincts in parrots.
 They shouldn’t be left alongside cats or dogs while you are away.
-This is true even if it’s only for a few hours.

 Is It Better to Have One Parrot or Two?

-Since parrots need constant social interaction, it’s usually better to keep parrots in pairs.
-Of course, like anything related to animals, there are variables to consider.
-The greatest concern will be the individual species.
+Since they need constant social interaction, it’s better to keep parrots in pairs.
+Of course, there are several variables to consider.
+The main concern is the individual species.

 Large birds, such as macaws, African greys, and cockatoos require more attention.
-These species do well with a companion.
-They are smarter than smaller birds and thus, require more stimulation.
-They can become grumpy with age, so it’s best to get a pair when they are both still young.
+These species thrive with a companion.
+They’re smarter than smaller birds and require more stimulation.

-There is a chance that the birds won’t like each other.
-If this happens, they can attack and even kill each other.
-Because of this, it is best to introduce them slowly.
+There is a chance that the two parrots won’t like each other.
+If this happens, they may attack each other.
+Because of this, it’s recommended that you introduce them slowly.

-Parrots are stubborn.
+Parrots are stubborn birds.
 If two parrots don’t like each other, little can be done to make them grow closer.
-Aggressive conflict among parrots can seldom be resolved.
-The newer parrot usually has to be sent away and replaced with a parrot the older one might like better.
+The newer parrot usually has to be rehomed and replaced with a parrot that the existing one might like better.

 Growing To Dislike You

-In contrast, the parrots can grow to love each other a little too much.
-When parrots share a deep bond, there is always a chance that their bond replaces the one that exists with you.
+In contrast, parrots can grow to like each other too much.
+When parrots share a deep bond, there’s always the chance that their bond replaces the one that exists with you.

 That’s another reason to introduce parrots to each other slowly.
-It gives them both time to bond with you before they can bond with each other.
+It gives them both time to bond with you before bonding with each other.
 Bonded parrots may:

 The more parrots, the bigger the mess.
-Of course, this can result in more cleaning time needed from you.
-That may subtract from the time you have to actually bond and play with them.
+Of course, this will result in more cleaning.
+That may reduce the amount of time you have to bond and play with your parrot.

-On the flip side, if you don’t maintain their area properly, the birds might misbehave.
-That could mean you solved one problem (loneliness) but created a different one (bad behavior).
+If you don’t maintain a parrot’s cage properly, they might misbehave.
+This could mean that you resolve one problem (loneliness), and create a different one (bad behavior).

 - Hanging parrots

-These species are happy to share a cage and get along.
+These species are happy to share a cage with similar-sized birds.
 In contrast, bigger parrots are notoriously unfriendly to other species, such as: